 Hi, everyone.
 My name is Neil Desai, and I'm a WatchKit Frameworks Engineer, and I'm really excited to talk about the life of a watchOS app today.

+We're going to talk through our new Frontmost App State.
 We're going to take advantage of this state and build an amazing experience for our user.